Mercedes-Benz · SUV · 2024

 Pros

-- Burmester Dolby Atmos sound system is genuinely jaw-dropping
+- Burmester Dolby Atmos sound system is outstanding

 Cons

-- Row 3 seats are really only suitable for children or small adults
+- Third row only practical for children or small adults

-- 22-inch AMG multi-spoke wheels are a nightmare to keep clean
+- 22-inch multi-spoke wheels are a pain to clean

 Value for Money